ariDevelops/File-Composer/README.md

 ![fcengine](https://github.com/ariDevelops/File-Composer/assets/101485612/9299a0b2-2047-40ab-9903-6299deb19226)

-### creates simple predefined templates from a target directory
+### creates simple predefined boilerplates from a target directory

 ## Description

-mkscript is an easy, lightweight, and simple Template engine written in Perl, it is easy to customize it by putting your own templates inside the engine directory.
+mkscript is an easy, lightweight, and simple Boilerplate engine written in Perl, it is easy to customize it by putting your own templates and boilerplates inside the config directory.

 In case the directory does not exist, there are options to generate one, or create the new one by hand.